2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-compare/data-object-api.md

 * Typed
   * `@itm.Children("Authors").Count()` - show the number of children
   * `@itm.Child("Publisher").String("Name")` - show the name of the child `Publisher`
-* Strongly Typed
+* Strong Typed
   * `@itm.Publisher.Name` - show the name of the child `Publisher`
   * `@itm.Authors.Count()` - show the number of children

 > [!NOTE]
-> For the strongly typed version, the property names are defined in the data model.
+> For the strong-typed version, the property names are defined in the data model.
 > The exact type returned and if it's a list or single item depends on the field configuration.